Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 Posting to Instagram from your desktop is a great way to be efficient – especially if you’re already creating graphics and social media assets on your PC or Mac.

-Scheduling via your desktop also means you can review upcoming posts on a bigger screen, write your captions with a full keyboard, and easily toggle back and forth between your tabs.
+Scheduling via your desktop also means you can review upcoming posts on a bigger screen, write your captions with a full keyboard, and easily toggle back and forth between tabs.

 Hello, multitasker!